celineyuwono/js-to-go-example/README.md

 # js-to-go-example
 Same code from Javascript to Go.
+The code replaces variables inside curly braces with environmental variables.

 ### For go file, send POST request to localhost:3001 containing body:
 ```